chungdz/mlsimple/README.md

                                 --m1=cps_20/m1_new/res.csv \
                                 --points=500 \
                                 --sample=quantile
 '''
 The meaning of each argument can be found in python code or use *-h*.

+# lightgbm for find feature importance
+LightGBM is used to calculate feature importance.

+'''shell
+python train_lightgmb.py  --dpath=/data/yunfanhu/samples \
+                    --filep=train_5M.tsv \
+                    --vfilep=valid_1M.tsv \
+                    --sfilep=para/fimp.tsv
+'''
+The meaning of each argument can be found in python code or use *-h*.